New to Van Clarke? Subscribe to our newsletter for 15% off your first order. Start your haircare journey today.

 It was a good question, and one that many clients have asked in different ways over the years while watching the drama of their hair transformation.

-Through the mirror, it may appear to lack method in the waving arms and the madness of swirling hair.
-But it is highly complex and technical.
+Through the mirror, it may appear to lack method in the waving arms and the madness of swirling hair and slicing blades.
+But it really is highly complex and technical.
 The difficulty in carving shapes in hair as opposed to wood, stone or garden hedges even, is that the hair doesn’t present itself in a stable form.

 Up to 150,000 strands of variable textures and flexibilities behave in what seems like endlessly random ways.
 Very short barbered hair, or one-length bobbed hair, is cut where the hair finally sits.
 These are the simplest ways to deal with the chaos in hair and where most of the industry operates - Bobbers or Barbers.
 Layered hair however, requires a different skill set, because you cannot access the ends of the hair where they fall.
 It needs a special approach.